 Head of Department: Mrs K Lamb

 Home learning takes the form of consolidation or extension activities set with purpose and meaning.
 All homework is recorded on Satchel One (Show My Home Work) and will be a variety of quizzes, reading, research and written tasks

 Assessment at key stage 4:

-Formative assessments are conducted throughout years 9, 10 and 11 and inform SPR grades and progress targets.
-There are also summative assessments in the form of end of year examinations.
-In year 11, students will have two mock examinations: one in November and one in February.
+Formative assessments are conducted throughout years 10 and 11 and inform reported grades and progress.
+There are also summative assessments in the form of end of year examinations in Year 10.
+In year 11, students will have two mock examinations: one in November and one in March.

 Key Stage 5